Skip to main content

 5. Create an Operating Agreement

 An operating agreement is a document that details how your company will function behind the scenes.
-It defines the fundamental processes—how to vote, resolve conflict, distribute profits and losses, and even dissolution.
+It defines the fundamental processes—how to vote, resolve conflict, distribute profits and losses, and even dissolve your LLC.

 Operating agreements aren’t legally required in Delaware, but they are good business practice.
 You can use our attorney-drafted Delaware operating agreement template to get started.